Wing commander: Insignia and command flag

+United States

 United States Air Force

 In the United States Air Force (USAF), a wing commander is a command billet, not a rank.
-The equivalent USAF rank is most often a colonel (some USAF wings are commanded by a brigadier general) who typically has command of an air wing with several group commanders reporting to him/her.
+The position is most often filled by a colonel (some USAF wings are commanded by a brigadier general) who typically has command of an air wing with several group commanders (also a position, not a USAF rank) reporting to him/her.

 United States Navy

 In the United States Navy (USN), a wing commander is also a command billet, not a rank.
 The equivalent USN rank is a captain.
 Navy wing commanders are either Naval Aviators or Naval Flight Officers who typically have command of a carrier air wing or a "functional" air wing or air group such as a strike fighter wing, a patrol and reconnaissance wing, a tactical air control group, or a training air wing, with several squadron commanding officers reporting to him/her.
 Those officers commanding carrier air wings are called "CAG," dating back to when carrier air wings were called carrier air groups.
 Those officers commanding functional air wings and air groups are called "commodore."
 Unlike USAF, "group" commands in USN are either equal to or senior to an air wing.